Something-Inconspicuous/Stomp/README.md

 ## Usage

 I have not uploaded to maven yet, so you actually can't use this currently.
-Howver there is an example in the [Main.java](stomp\src\main\java\io\github\something_inconspicuous\Main.java) file.
+However there is an example in the [Main.java](stomp\src\main\java\io\github\something_inconspicuous\Main.java) file.